 For a fixed sequence of $(2^{nR},n)$ codes, where $R$ is an achievable rate, we bound $R$ as

-where $\epsilon_n$ tends to zero as $n \to \infty$, and \begin{enumerate}[label={(\alph*)}] \item follows from Fano's inequality; \item follows from the fact that $x_i$ is a deterministic function of $(m,y^{i-1})$; and \item follows from the fact that conditioning reduces entropy and from the Markov chain $Y_i-(X_i,Y_{i-1})-(M,Y^{i-2})$ implied by the NOST channel law. \end{enumerate} In Subsection \ref{subsec:capCSI}, we show a fundamental result on the optimality of stationary input distributions in Lemma \ref{lemma:ORON}.
+where $\epsilon_n$ tends to zero as $n \to \infty$, and \begin{enumerate}[label={(\alph*)}] \item follows from Fano's inequality; \item follows from the fact that $x_i$ is a deterministic function of $(m,y^{i-1})$; and \item follows from the fact that conditioning reduces entropy and from Lemma \ref{lemma:Helpful}. \end{enumerate} In Section \ref{subsec:capCSI}, we show a fundamental result on the optimality of time-invariant input distributions in Lemma \ref{lemma:ORON}.
 To avoid repetition, we refer the reader to follow the proof of Lemma \ref{lemma:ORON} with $x$ instead of $u$, the joint distribution $P(y',x,y)=P(y',x) \sum_{s'} Q(s'|y') Q(y|x,s')$ and the modified set

 in order to deduce that any achievable rate $R$ must satisfy $R \le \max_{P(x|y')} I(X;Y|Y')$.